-Welcome to the Changing Role of Specialist Provision project web area!
+Welcome to the The Changing Role of Specialist Provision in Supporting Inclusive Education project web area!

-The Changing Role of Specialist Provision (CROSP) project will focus on the re-organisation of specialist, separate provision (schools, classes and units) and the perceived shift in the role of such provision to support the right to inclusive education for all learners.
+The Changing Role of Specialist Provision in Supporting Inclusive Education (CROSP) project will focus on the re-organisation of specialist, separate provision (schools, classes and units) and the perceived shift in the role of such provision to support the right to inclusive education for all learners.

 The project will have two phases: